Nixtla/statsforecast/experiments/amazon_forecast/README.md

 The `wRMSSE` is the official metric used in the M5 competition.

 We ran the Amazon forecast according to the the instructions and forecasted 3 quantiles for the next 28 days.
-We spined of a `c5d.24xlarge` EC2 instance and run StatsForecast with just 4 models: `AutoETS`, `DynamicOptimizedTheta` and `SeasonalNaive`.
+We spined of a `c5d.24xlarge` EC2 instance and run StatsForecast with just 2 models: `AutoETS`, and `DynamicOptimizedTheta`.
 Finally, the `AutoETS` and `DynamicOptimizedTheta` models were ensembled using the median.

 Detailed results per dataset are shown below.